pieroproietti/penguins-eggs/README.md

 * ```syncfrom``` replace all users homes and all servers homes with data from the luck-eggs-backup file, Force this data in a not appropriate system can easily end in a long disaster recovery.

 ## What distributions can I use?
-eggs was born on Debian strecth, buster and following, actually full support Debian from jessie to bookworm/sid, Devuan beowulf, chimaera, daedalus, Ubuntu bionic, focal, jammy and all derivatives from them, including Linux mint, Deepin, neon KDE, etc. Eggs is able to remaster and install manjaro linux too and derivated, i need help to continue the effort to manjaro.
+eggs was born on Debian strecth, buster and followinng.
+Actually full support Debian from jessie to bookworm/sid, Devuan beowulf, chimaera, daedalus, Ubuntu bionic, focal, jammy  - and all derivatives from them including Linux mint, Deepin, neon KDE, etc - ManjaroLinux and finally Arch, the last distro added.

 You can read more on the [blog](https://penguins-eggs.net/2021/11/02/distros-that-can-be-remastered-with-eggs/), some examples of iso images remastered with eggs are in the [sourceforge page of the project](https://sourceforge.net/projects/penguins-eggs/files/iso/).